OussamaSlimani/DevSecOps-internship/scrum/backlog.md

 - [ ] Explore Dockle: Learn about its features and how it works.

   - Story Points: 3
-  - Estimation: 2 days
+  - Estimation: 0.5 days

-- [ ] Install Dockle.
+- [ ] Install and Configure Dockle.

   - Story Points: 2
-  - Estimation: 1 day
+  - Estimation: 0.5 day

-- [ ] Configure Dockle.

-  - Story Points: 3
-  - Estimation: 2 days

 - [ ] Add Dockle to the Docker project pipeline: Integrate it into your existing pipeline.

   - Story Points: 4
-  - Estimation: 2 days
+  - Estimation: 1 days

 - [ ] Documentation for Dockle.
   - Story Points: 2
-  - Estimation: 1 day
+  - Estimation: 0.5 day

 ## Trivy